Search Our Website:

 • Obtained dozens of natural gas pipeline easements and natural gas storage easements via eminent domain on behalf of natural gas pipeline companies and effectively represented the companies at multiple court hearings and Board of View proceedings.

-• On behalf of a health care automation solutions provider, obtained dismissal of claims arising from the theft of an employee’s laptop computer containing protected health information, on grounds that court lacked subject matter jurisdiction because plaintiff failed to adequately allege injury-in-fact.
+• Obtained dismissal of putative class action claims arising f.rom the theft of an employee’s laptop computer containing protected health information, on grounds that the court lacked subject matter jurisdiction because plaintiff failed to adequately allege injury-in-fact.

-• Won a TRO in federal court on behalf of a natural gas pipeline company where a landowner was threatening to interfere with and cause harm to the existing pipeline infrastructure.
+• Won multiple TROs in federal court on behalf of an energy company where landowners threatened interference with pipeline infrastructure.

 • Assisted in handling antitrust investigations and negotiating antitrust clearance in two 2012 Pennsylvania hospital acquisitions for a major health system.